HigherOrderCO/Bend/docs/cli-arguments.md

 It accepts any expression that would also be valid inside a bend function.

-Arguments are passed to programs by applying them to the entrypoint function:
+Arguments are passed to programs by applying them to the entry point function:

 ```py
 # Imp syntax